-Director Peter Yates, who so eloquently conveyed similar notions of boyhood friendships in “Breaking Away,” would seem like a natural fit for an update of the John Knowles classic coming of age tale.
-His account is at times a beautifully filmed period piece, evocative of when America still had a sense of innocence.
+Director Peter Yates, who so eloquently conveyed similar notions of boyhood friendships in “Breaking Away,” would seem like a natural fit for an update of the John Knowles classic coming of age tale, “A Separate Peace.”
+His account is at times a beautifully filmed, respectably acted period piece, evocative of an era when America and its youth still had a sense of innocence.

 It’s the adaptation that stumbles; Wendy Kesselman’s script never really affirms the tale’s classic status by failing to capture the motive and meaning of two very different boys caught up in a complicated friendship.
 And while forgoing the clunky flashback format of the book may initially seem like plus, it robs viewers of valuable introspection, especially for Gene, the film’s central character.

 Gene Forster (J. Barton) is working class Southerner who comes to a New England prep school during the summer of 1943 in order to receive a diploma before being drafted into World War II.
 He is paired with Phineas (Toby Moore), a charismatic rich kid who has a penchant for sports and rule breaking.
 The two couldn’t be more different, although Finny, as his band of admirers calls him, embraces the reluctant Gene and cajoles him into taking part in his extra-curricular activities.

 The boys are bombarded with images and news of the war –many of the older students under go training for eventual service, but Finny is careful to filter out the harsher realities so as not to encroach on his own personal haven.